HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### Collaboration Diagram
-The figure below shows the collaboration tree of the main FSM SorticCtrl.
+The figure below shows the collaboration tree of the main FSM CommunicationCtrl.
 The arrow simbolizes an instanced object.

 =================== IMAGE ==========================================